The Badur Foundation

 “We aim to build long-term partnerships with our grantees, working together to find practical solutions.”

-The Foundation provides more than just funding—they offer holistic support utilizing their team's skills and wider network to help organizations become more resilient.
+The Foundation provides more than just funding—they offer holistic support utilising their team's skills and wider network to help organisations become more resilient.

 Key Takeaways for Grant Writers